Ivermectin during the COVID-19 pandemic: Social media advocacy

 Ivermectin has been championed by a number of social media influencers.

 American podcaster and author Bret Weinstein took ivermectin during a livestream video and said both he and his wife Heather Heying had not been vaccinated because of their fears concerning COVID-19 vaccines.
 In response, YouTube demonetized the channel.

 In the United Kingdom, retired nurse educator and YouTuber John Campbell has posted videos carrying false claims about the use of ivermectin in Japan as a possible cause of a "miracle" decline in cases.
-In reality there is no evidence of ivermectin use in Japan and it is not approved as a COVID-19 treatment.
+In reality, there is no evidence of ivermectin use in Japan and it is not approved as a COVID-19 treatment.
 In February 2022, reports also appeared falsely claiming that the Japanese company Kowa had been able to evidence the efficacy of ivermectin in a phase III trial.

 Misleading meta-analysis websites

-During the pandemic, a number of misleading websites appeared purporting to show meta-analyses of clinical evidence in favor of ivermectin's use in treating COVID-19.
+During the pandemic, several misleading websites appeared purporting to show meta-analyses of clinical evidence in favor of ivermectin's use in treating COVID-19.
 The sites in question had anonymous owners, multiple domains which redirected to the same content, and used many colourful, but misleading, graphics to communicate their point.
 The web servers used for these sites are the same as those previously used to spread misinformation about hydroxychloroquine.

 While these sites gained traction among many non-scientists on social media, they also violated many of the basic norms of meta-analysis methodology.
 Notably, many of these sites included studies with widely different dosages of the treatment, an open-label design (in which experimenters and participants both know who is in the control group), poor-quality control groups (such as another untested treatment which may worsen outcomes), or no control group at all.
-Another issue is the inclusion of multiple ad-hoc un-published trials which did not undergo peer-review, and which had different incompatible outcome measures.
+Another issue is the inclusion of multiple ad-hoc unpublished trials which did not undergo peer-review, and which had different incompatible outcome measures.
 Such methodological problems are known to distort the findings of meta-analyses and cause spurious or false findings.
-The misinformation communicated by these sites created confusion among the public and policy makers.
+The misinformation communicated by these sites created confusion among the public and policymakers.